There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 Plan ahead for the times when your VPN won’t work.
 Image by diy13 on Shutterstock.

-Some solo travelers who absolutely can’t go without Wi-Fi internet access in China get two VPNs (i.e. from different companies) in case one goes down.
+If you are a solo traveler in China and absolutely can’t go without Wi-Fi internet access, I suggest you get two VPNs (i.e. from different companies) in case one goes down.

-However, for group travelers the solution is simpler.
-Just make sure that each person in your group has a VPN from a different company so you can share access.
+For group travelers, the solution is simpler and cheaper: make sure that each person in your group has a VPN from a different company so you can share access.

-Just note, each person should download all the VPNs before they arrive in China.
+Just note that each person should download all the VPNs before they arrive in China.

-Yes, use of a VPN is legal and I’ve written all about that here.
+And in case you’re wondering, using a VPN in China is legal.
+I’ve written all about that here.

 Is there anything else I need to do before leaving for China?